Victor Amadeus III: Early life

-Born at the Royal Palace of Turin, he was a son of Charles Emmanuel III of Sardinia and his second wife, Polyxena of Hesse-Rotenburg.
+Born at the Royal Palace of Turin, he was a son of King Charles Emmanuel III and his second wife, Polyxena of Hesse-Rotenburg.
 He was styled the Duke of Savoy from birth until he succeeded to his father's throne.
 He was the eldest son of his parents and was the heir apparent from birth which was greeted with much celebration.
 His father had had a son with his first wife, Countess Palatine Anne Christine of Sulzbach, who was also named Victor Amadeus, Duke of Aosta, but died in 1725.
 His education was entrusted to Gerdil Giacinto Sigismondo, with a particular emphasis on military training.
 Throughout his life, he had a great interest in the state military, on which he lavished attention.

 As a young prince, he surrounded himself with intellectuals and ministers, many of whom would come to prominence in his reign.
 He was privately conservative and a very religious person, and, as a young boy, stayed far from public life.
 His father felt him to be unsuitable to hold power.

-Good-natured but naive, Savoy was loved by his subjects for his generosity.
+Good-natured but naive, Victor Amadeus was loved by his subjects for his generosity.